Ledmington/101-ways-to-find-pi/README.md

 # 101 Ways To Find PI
-This project's intent is to try to enumerate (and implement) all known ways to calculate an approximated value of PI.
+The goal of this project is to enumerate (and implement) all known ways to calculate an approximated value of PI.

 # Table of contents
 1. [Summary](#summary)